Map Drawing Guide

 This step is optional.

 Using fire is dangerous and produces smoke.
-It should be done outdoor and under a grownup supervision.
+It should be done outdoors and under adult supervision.

 Step 2: Coloring the Paper Sheet